FOR IMMEDIATE RELEASE

 - An adequate, qualified, committed, and skilled professional workforce: Behavioral health needs have skyrocketed as a result of the prolonged COVID-19 pandemic, and our healthcare systems are struggling to meet this demand.
 As a result, people are waiting too long to access services.

 - A diverse workforce: Many people don’t receive effective care from healthcare professionals who do not share or understand their life experiences, speak their language, or have contextual knowledge of their unique lived experiences.

 The Behavioral Healthcare Apprenticeship program is a practical solution directly responding to these needs.
-This Washington state-registered apprenticeship program is building a pipeline to increase the number of trained, skilled, and diverse professionals who will grow and stabilize the behavioral health workforce.
+This Washington state-registered apprenticeship program is building a pathway to increase the number of trained, skilled, and diverse professionals who will grow and stabilize the behavioral health workforce.